-The phone is available in Graphite, Silver, Sierra Blue or Gold – the color pictured throughout this review.
-The Sierra Blue option is new this year, and it’s one of the most striking new colors we've seen from Apple in a while'.
-This is a good choice if you want a Pro phone that stands out.
+The phone is available in Graphite, Silver, Sierra Blue, Alpine Green or Gold – the color pictured throughout this review.
+The Sierra Blue option was new at launch, and is one of the most striking colors we've seen from Apple in a while.
+The Alpine Green, which arrived later, in 2022, is has an understated beauty to it too.

 Like the iPhone 13, the iPhone 13 Pro comes with a 6.1-inch Super Retina XDR OLED display.
 This screen doesn’t feature the best pixels-per-inch rating of the entire iPhone 13 range – for that, look at the iPhone 13 mini – but it does feature 460ppi, and the image quality is correspondingly crisp.

 A significant upgrade here is the introduction of a 120Hz maximum refresh rate, which means the on-screen image refreshes 120 times a second for a more fluid experience than we’ve seen on previous iPhones; it’s most noticeable when you’re scrolling through menus or system apps.

 It’s a dynamic refresh rate, so it’s automatically adjusted depending on which apps you’re using – for example, most games will use a 120Hz refresh rate, while if you’re reading an ebook the rate could drop as low as 1Hz.
 The idea here is to save battery life when you’re using apps that don’t benefit from the high refresh rate.

 We’ve found the screen tech works well, although its availability is limited right now, as a lot of apps aren’t optimized for 120Hz.
 Including this feature is something developers have access to, and we expect to see native support crop up in more software as time goes on.